guice/shipwire/README.md

-# Shipwise Demo App
+# Shipwire Demo App

-This is a demo application for Shipwise to handle rudimentary management of warehouses, products, orders, and auto-determination of most efficient warehouse to ship.
+This is a demo application for Shipwire to handle rudimentary management of warehouses, products, orders, and auto-determination of most efficient warehouse to ship.

 Limitations: